-During the split Murdoch moved the Australian TV operations to News Corp. in order to allow the US TV operations to grow as a stand-alone division.
+Murdoch moved his Australian TV operations to News Corp. in order to allow the US TV operations to grow as a stand-alone division.

 Sales and Marketing

-Splitting the business into separate publishing and entertainment companies allows each company to pursue uninhibited industry-specific opportunities, benefit from greater financial and operational flexibility, and provide investors with a more targeted investment opportunity.
+Splitting the business into separate publishing and entertainment companies allowed each company to pursue uninhibited industry-specific opportunities, benefit from greater financial and operational flexibility, and provide investors with a more targeted investment opportunity.